 Power Pin number

 +15V 1

-Module GND 2
+Module ground (0V) 2

-Earth/PAN 3
+Socket ground 3

 -15V 4

-Pin 1 on the LWR header has been provided to allow the ground tags of the jack sockets to be connected to the powers supply ground without using the module's 0V supply.
+Pin 3 on the LWR header is connected to pin 3 of the PSU header and has been provided to allow the ground tags of the jack sockets to be connected to the power supply ground without using the module's 0V supply.
 Earth loops cannot occur through patch leads this way, although screening is maintained.
-Of course, this can only work if all your modules follow this principle.

-Power connections - Synthesizers.com
+MU and Synthesizers.com

 The PWR power socket is to be fitted if you are using the module with a Synthesizers.com system.
 In this case you should not fit the PSU header.
-The PWR header is a six way 0.1" MTA, but with the pin that is in location 2 removed.
+The PWR header is a six way 0.1" MTA, but the pin in location 2 is removed.
 In this way location 3 is actually pin 2 on my schematic, location 4 is actually pin 5 and so on.

 Power Location number Schematic Pin number

 +15V 1 1

 Missing Pin 2

 +5V 3 2

-Module GND 4 3
+Module ground (0V) 4 3

 -15V 5 4

-Not connected 6 5
+Socket Ground 6 5